Generalised Gaussian states in group field theory and $\mathfrak{su(1,1)}$ quantum cosmology: Algebraic approach to GFT cosmology

 Apart from differences in numerical factors, such effective cosmological dynamics share the properties of \eqref{Friedmann} and essentially describe the same scenario discussed at the end of section \ref{Subsu11FLRW}.
 The crucial difference is that in order to obtain \eqref{FriedmannSigma} we had to specifically use the state \eqref{sigma}, as indicated by the index of $\langle \hat{V}(\chi) \rangle _\sigma$.
 In contrast, the effective Friedmann equation \eqref{Friedmann} of the deparametrised approach holds in any state.

 Note that even if the volume itself does not show any infinities, volume fluctuations diverge as

-If one removes the distribution $\delta(0)$ by means of some regularisation procedure (e.g., replacing the Dirac delta in \eqref{algcom} with a Kronecker delta by considering smeared observables \cite{Isha_thermalGFT,*Isha_thermalGFT2,*IshaDaniele}), \eqref{deltasigma} gets automatically smaller and smaller over time as $\sigma(\chi)$ grows exponentially (cf.\ \eqref{volumeALG}).
+If one removes the distribution $\delta(0)$ by means of some regularisation procedure (e.g., replacing the Dirac delta in \eqref{algcom} with a Kronecker delta by considering smeared observables \cite{Isha_thermalGFT,*Isha_thermalGFT2,*IshaDaniele}, or imposing the dynamics in a different way by working with the peaked coherent states of \cite{Marchetti2021}), \eqref{deltasigma} gets automatically smaller and smaller over time as $\sigma(\chi)$ grows exponentially (cf.\ \eqref{volumeALG}).
 In this sense, one might then argue that these coherent states are semiclassical.

 Because the effective Friedmann equation \eqref{FriedmannSigma} seems to rely on coherent states, it is natural to ask whether one can use more general states, such as Gaussian states, to obtain a similar result.
 Given how dynamics are implemented in the algebraic approach, we shall see that it is not clear whether Gaussian states are a useful option for this framework.
-In order to define generalised Gaussian states we resort to the thermofield formalism since a well defined procedure in terms of thermal-like density matrices is not directly available in the algebraic approach to GFT.
+In order to define generalised Gaussian states we resort to the thermofield formalism since a well-defined procedure in terms of thermal-like density matrices is not directly available in the algebraic approach to GFT.
 The thermofield dynamics were developed in the context of GFT in \cite{Isha_thermalGFT,*Isha_thermalGFT2,*IshaDaniele} for thermal coherent states; this naturally extends to the case of Gaussian states following the strategy of appendix \ref{GaussThermoApp}, with suitably generalised definitions.
-Explicitly, in analogy with \eqref{thermalGauss}, a Gaussian-like state in the algebraic approach can be defined as\footnote{Just like \eqref{sigma}, the state \eqref{GSalgebraic} has divergent norm.
-Again, one could impose a cut-off in the $\chi$-integrations, but in this case the divergences are even more severe.
+Explicitly, in analogy with \eqref{thermalGauss}, a Gaussian-like state in the algebraic approach can be defined as\footnote{Just like \eqref{sigma}, the state \eqref{GSalgebraic} has a divergent norm.
+Again, one could impose a cutoff in the $\chi$ integrations, but in this case the divergences are even more severe.
 See appendix \ref{AppCondensates} for details on condensate states and their norms.}